Solving the Dodger Dilemma

 In this review of cruising canvas alternatives, we will focus on factors that influence design and construction as well as look into materials best suited for soft and rigid dodgers, Biminis, spray cloths and other enclosures.
 From the start, we recognize that one size or design won’t fit all needs.
 That’s why it’s so important for the skipper to communicate to the loft designer or manager what their sailing priorities are and the range of conditions that they will likely encounter.

-At present, the independent dodger and Bimini duo is a very sensible combination regardless of whether you sail a center or aft cockpit vessel.
-But during the marina bound measurement process, the underway implications shouldn’t be ignored.
+At present, the independent dodger and Bimini duo is a very sensible combination regardless of whether you sail a center- or aft-cockpit vessel.

 Unfortunately, what often goes unnoticed are the safety concerns that arise at sea.
 These are often linked to an excessive canvas coverup.
 So, when finalizing design plans, ask yourself, how watch keeping, and the helmsperson’s visibility will be affected by the proposed structure.
 Thanks to the ability to use clear plastic windows (vinyl, acrylic or polycarbonate), a 360-degree view can usually be maintained.
 It’s also important to make sure that the shortest and tallest crew members have minimal obstructions to their sightlines.